apache/incubator-datalab/USER_GUIDE.md

 These groups have T-Shirt based shapes (configurable), that can help Data Scientist to either save money\* and leverage not very powerful shapes (for working with relatively small datasets), or that could boost the performance of analytics by selecting more powerful instance shape.

-\* Please refer to official documentation from Amazon that helps you to understand what [instance shapes](https://aws.amazon.com/ec2/instance-types/) are the most preferable in your particular Data Lab setup.
+\* Please refer to official documentation from Amazon that helps you to understand what [instance shapes](https://aws.amazon.com/ec2/instance-types/) are the most preferable in your particular DataLab setup.
 Also, you can use [AWS calculator](https://calculator.s3.amazonaws.com/index.html) to roughly estimate the cost of your environment.

-\* Please refer to official documentation from GCP that helps you to understand what [instance shapes](https://cloud.google.com/compute/docs/machine-types) are the most preferable in your particular Data Lab setup.
+\* Please refer to official documentation from GCP that helps you to understand what [instance shapes](https://cloud.google.com/compute/docs/machine-types) are the most preferable in your particular DataLab setup.
 Also, you can use [GCP calculator](https://cloud.google.com/products/calculator) to roughly estimate the cost of your environment.

-\* Please refer to official documentation from Microsoft Azure that helps you to understand what [virtual machine shapes](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/series/) are the most preferable in your particular Data Lab setup.
+\* Please refer to official documentation from Microsoft Azure that helps you to understand what [virtual machine shapes](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/series/) are the most preferable in your particular DataLab setup.
 Also, you can use [Microsoft Azure calculator](https://azure.microsoft.com/en-us/pricing/calculator/?&ef_id=EAIaIQobChMItPmK5uj-6AIVj-iaCh0BFgVYEAAYASAAEgJ4KfD_BwE:G:s&OCID=AID2000606_SEM_UOMYUjFz&MarinID=UOMYUjFz_364338000380_microsoft%20azure%20calculator_e_c__76882726955_kwd-300666827690&lnkd=Google_Azure_Brand&dclid=CLC65Ojo_ugCFUWEsgodm18GNA) to roughly estimate the cost of your environment.

 You can override the default configurations of local spark.
 The configuration object is referenced as a JSON file.
 To tune spark configuration check off "Spark configurations" check box and insert JSON format in the text box.